elliejeanclark/startup/notes.md

 Once you can run npm run dev in your startup be sure to commit!
 ### Third Party Endpoints
 You make calls to a third party endpoint using `fetch`.
 Once the endpoint asynchronously returns, the react state variables are updated.
+# Authentication Services and Data
+## Uploading Files
+You will often need to upload files from the frontend to the backend.
+We can accomplish this by using the HTML `input` element of type `file` on the frontend, and the `Multer` NPM package on the backend.
+### The frontend
+Frontend code should handle the uploading of the file and displaying an error if there was a problem uploading the file.
+The frontend also then takes the response from the server to update the DOM.
+### The Backend
+In order to build storage support into the server you need to install multer using `npm install multer`.
+Multer handles reading the file from the HTTP request, enforcing the size limit of the upload, and storing the file in the uploads directory.
+Backend code will also handle requests for static files so we can serve up our front end code, handle errors, and provide a GET endpoint where we can serve up a file from the uploads directory.
+### Where you store the files
+Where you store your files is important, right now your server has very limited code and will fill up fast and then not work properly.
+So you don't want to put your files in your server.
+Instead you want to use a dedicated storage service that has durability guarantees, is not tied to your compute capacity, and can be accessed by multiple application servers.